dadkakdead/MagicBox/README.md

 [Create new web application]: <https://help.pythonanywhere.com/pages/DeployExistingDjangoProject/>

 ### Test run ###
-1. After installation, open ntReport in your browser
+1. After installation, open MagicBox in your browser
 2. Choose one of two sample reports: **garmin** or **telegram**
     - **garmin**: [very frequent request on Gamin forum].
 There is a bunch of CSV files with export data from [Garmin Connect] for 1 day.
 The task is to derive the heart rate time series.
     - **telegram**: there are 4 lists of [Telegram channels] from 4 sources ([1], [2], [3], [4]), all in different formats.
 The task is to create a single list of unique channels and flag the source (can be multiple)